-The Garlic Farm sells great tasting, pesticide-free, freshly harvested vegetables directly to consumers from its barn in the historic farming valley of West Granby,
+The Garlic Farm is a small family farm that sells great tasting, pesticide-free, freshly harvested vegetables directly to consumers from its barn in the historic farming valley of West Granby,

 Connecticut, just a few miles up route 20 from the town center of Granby.

 With the 2013 season, the farm marked its 17th year in business.

 Though the farm takes its name from the crop that was our original claim to fame, we now devote just as many acres to tomatoes and peppers as to the German White garlic that is our specialty.

 We grow a full line of the most popular summer vegetables, raised according to the guidelines of the Northeast Organic Farming Association.
 (We take the NOFA pledge.)
 We specialize in tomatoes, peppers, and, of course, onions and garlic and related alliums, including leeks and shallots.

 About where and how to buy our produce

 We sell nearly everything we grow directly to the public from the farm and, during the past several years at one nearby farmers' market, the First Town Downtown market in the center of Windsor, CT.

 In 2010, the farm started a Community-Supported Agriculture (CSA) program, which has signups in the spring and weekly pickups at the farm for shareholders from mid-July to early October.

 We also serve a limited number of local eateries with wholesale deliveries of field-fresh produce during the summer and early fall.